lrbarn/SoaySheep_wgbs_pipelineStats/README.md

 - then does some simple stats
 - finally reformats the data into a large data frame to be used for elastic net regression in clock building

+### MethylationAnalysis
+- for running on stanage
+- first 7 samples to make a LOOCV clock
+- pdfs of graphs

 ## Directory Structure
 - data is in a /data directory
   - coverage files are within in their own directory called /coverage